The Cultural District

 The Cattle Raisers Museum is located on the second floor of the Fort Worth Museum of Science and History.
 The Cattle Raisers Museum is dedicated to preserving and celebrating the vital history and science of the cattle industry.
 The experience tells the story of the cattle industry from its origins among the West’s early Spanish settlers, through the heyday of the legendary drovers, all the way to today’s modern range technology.
 The exhibits show the important role Texas and Southwestern cattle raisers play in protecting natural resources as frontline stewards of land, livestock, and wildlife.

-The mission of the Fort Worth Community Arts Center is to provide a quality event, visual, and performing arts venue for the community.
+Arts Fort Worth is committed to providing a quality event, visual, and performing arts venue for the community.
 The striking modern Herbert Bayer building (with a later O’Neil Ford addition) opened to the public in 1954 as home to one of the most prestigious and oldest collecting organizations in the state of Texas, the Modern Art Museum of Fort Worth.
 In 2002, the Modern moved locations, and the building was renamed the Fort Worth Community Arts Center, becoming a home for the arts in Fort Worth with nine galleries and two theaters.
+Now known as Arts Fort Worth, we continue to build on this legacy into the future.

 The Fort Worth Science and History Museum faces the Will Rogers Memorial Center to the east and opens onto a broad plaza that connects the museum to its neighbors, both the Will Rogers Center and, in particular, the National Cowgirl Museum and Hall of Fame.
 The museum, designed by famed architects Legoretta + Legoretta of Mexico City, is 166,000 sq. ft. of engaging gallery space.
 The Museum holds DinoLabs and DinoDig, Innovation Studios, the Children’s Museum, Energy Blast, and the CattleRaiser’s Museum.
 The Havener Gallery provides a space for changing exhibits.